 There is a growing desire both in retail and at municipal level to clarify who the city’s users are, what they use the city to and in what situations.
 What do the city’s users think is good and less good?

-ICP carries out both passports and customer interviews – the latter by direct inquiry to customers, by phone or web-based.
+ICP carries out both passant counts and customer interviews – the latter by direct inquiry to customers, by phone or web-based.
 ICP uses its own staff of interviewers and specially developed software for data processing.